 Minnesota’s private attorney general statute (Minn.
 Stat. § 8.31) allows private litigants to file a lawsuit to enforce “the law of this state” and permits recovery of damages, as well as costs and attorney fees, when doing so is in the public benefit.
 Although Minnesota courts have not addressed whether peacetime, emergency executive orders may be enforced by private attorney general actions, enterprising plaintiffs’ attorneys may seek to bring such lawsuits given the potential for considerable damages and statutory attorney fees.
 The executive orders issued by Governor Walz—although not laws passed by the legislature—have the “full force and effect of law” during the pendency of the peacetime emergency when approved by the Executive Council and filed with the Secretary of State (see Minn.
 Stat. § 12.32), which has happened in Minnesota.

 I need to raise prices—how do I avoid liability for price gouging?

 Businesses may need to raise prices for goods and services during the pandemic for a variety of reasons, including increased costs of raw materials, components, distribution, or labor.
 If price increases are necessary, they should be made to the extent necessary to offset such increased costs.
 Businesses should document—in detail—the costs increases that made raising prices necessary.
 Further, businesses should consider the prices set by competitors in the market for similar goods and services, as well as pre-emergency prices, and avoid setting drastically disparate prices.
 Businesses are entitled to turn a profit, but common sense and equity should be applied to mitigate the risk of a price-gouging complaint.

-Shareholder & Co-Chair, Product Liability/Mass Tort
+Shareholder & Co-Chair, Product Liability and Complex Torts

 - Recreational and Powersports Products